Join the Army

 Join the Army is the second studio album by American crossover thrash band Suicidal Tendencies.
 It was released in April 1987, and is one of the most well known albums for crossing over the genres of punk and thrash metal, known as crossover thrash, a genre that Suicidal Tendencies have been credited for creating.
 Join the Army is arguably one of Suicidal Tendencies' most popular efforts, although it only reached No. 100 on the Billboard 200 chart.
 This was their first album with guitarist Rocky George and drummer R.J.
 Herrera, and their last recording with bassist Louiche Mayorga (although he did co-write songs on their next album How Will I Laugh Tomorrow When I Can't Even Smile Today).
-This is also the last album to feature the band playing hardcore punk before an extended period with a more thrash metal focus (on some more recent albums, hardcore punk is again part of the mix).
+This is also the last album to feature the band playing hardcore punk before an extended period with a more thrash metal focus.
+However, on some more recent albums, hardcore punk is again part of the mix.